13 Professional Chefs Reveal Their Least Favorite Food

 "The one food that I do not like is eggplant.
 And it's not because I don't like it, it's primarily because it is never prepared properly," says Jeremy Abbey, director of culinary programs, American Culinary Federation, and chef/owner of Detroit Underground Omakase.

-“Nothing is more delicious than a properly prepared baba ganoush in the Israeli style; nice roasted flavor, not metallic tasting, light and creamy.
+"Nothing is more delicious than a properly prepared baba ganoush in the Israeli style; nice roasted flavor, not metallic tasting, light and creamy.
 But the odds of me being able to find that from a restaurant are slim to none.
 Chefs tend to overlook the delicate nature and uniqueness of vegetables.
-Eggplant is just as delicate as cooking octopus or squid and should receive the time and attention it deserves.”
+Eggplant is just as delicate as cooking octopus or squid and should receive the time and attention it deserves."
+Chefs love perfectly roasting crispy vegetables like eggplant—here's how they do it.

 You may think of onions as the backbone of many dishes—and it is—but that doesn't mean every cook likes or even wants to eat them.
 Johnny Ulloa, executive chef at Manhattan rooftop bar, The Sky Room, sure doesn't.